k3nnethfrancis/alchemist/examples/discord/readme.md

-## discord bot examples with ...
+## Discord Bot Examples with Alchemist

-### how to run your discord bot
+### How to Run Your Discord Bot

-1. create a discord bot and get the token
+1. Create a Discord bot and obtain the token.
-2. create a .env file in the root of the project and add the token to it
+2. In the root of the project, create a `.env` file and set the token (DISCORD_BOT_TOKEN).
-3. run the bot with `python -m examples.discord.run_bot`
+3. Run the bot service with:
+   `python -m examples.discord.run_bot`

-### how to run the chatbot
+### How to Run the Chatbot

-4. open another terminal and run `python -m examples.discord.chatbot`
+4. Open another terminal and run the chatbot:

-### (optional) run the local discord reader
+   `python -m examples.discord.chatbot`

+### (Optional) Run the Local Discord Reader

-if you want to run a local runtime chatbot that can answer questions about your discord server, you can run `python -m examples.discord.local_reader_agent`
+If you want to run a local runtime chatbot that can answer questions about your Discord server, run:
+`python -m examples.discord.local_reader_agent`

+---

+Note: These examples now use our new system prompt approach.
+Instead of a full persona, a simple validated prompt (via Pydantic) guides the agent's behavior.